Marianne Martens, PhD

 Martens, M. (2016).
 “Reading the readers: Tracking visible online reading audiences.”
 In P. M. Rothbauer, K.I.
 Skjerdingstad, L.E.F.
 McKechnie, & K. Oterholm (Eds.), Plotting the reading experience: Theory/practice/politics.
 Waterloo, Ontario, Canada: Wilfrid Laurier University Press.

 Martens, M. (2016).
 International children’s literature and subversive cultural exchange.
-In A.
+In A. Goldsmith (Ed.), Reading the world's stories: An annotated bibliography of international youth literature.
+Lanham, MD: Rowman & Littlefield.
+Invited.

 Invited Foreword, Edited Book

 Martens, M. (2020).
 “Foreword.”
 In P. Lo, S.H.S.
-Wu, A. Stark & B. Allard (Eds.), Literacy and Reading Programmes for Children and Young People: Case Studies from around the Globe.
+Wu, A. Stark & B. Allard (Eds.), Literacy and reading programmes for children and young people: Case studies from around the globe.
 Palm Bay, FL: Apple Academic Press.

 Peer-reviewed Conference Papers in Proceedings

 Rinnert, G. C., Campana, K., Martens, M., Mupinga, D., Caniglia, J., Malgwi, G., Kamiyama, T., Filippi, (2020).
-Synergy through Making: Co-Designing with Educational Stakeholders in Northeastern Nigeria.
-DRS2020 Brisbane, Australia (conference went virtual because of COVID-19).
+Synergy through making: Co-designing with educational stakeholders in Northeastern Nigeria.
+DRS2020 Brisbane, Australia (conference went virtual because of COVID19).
+DOI: https://doi.org/10.21606/drs.2020.273

 Rinnert, G. C., Campana, K., Martens, M., and Kociubuk, J. (2019).
-Playing with Handwriting: Creating a Game-Based App for Learning Cursive.
+Playing with handwriting: Creating a game-based app for learning cursive.
 Proceedings of the 13th European Conference on Games Based Learning.
 October 2019, Odense, Denmark.
+DOI: https://doi.org/10.34190/GBL.19.125

 Mills, J., Campana, K., Martens, M., and Haines, C. (2019).
 The evolving landscape of children’s librarians’ use of new media with young children and their caregivers: A longitudinal study.
 (Visual Presentation Abstract).
 Proceedings of the 81st Annual Meeting of the American Society for Information Science and Technology.
+DOI: https://doi.org/10.1002/pra2.2018.14505501154

-Mills, J., Campana, K., Martens, M., and Haines, C. (2018).
+Mills, J., Campana, K., Martens, M., and Haines, C. (2019).
 Where the wired things are: A study of current technology use in public library programming for young children.
 2018 Connected Learning Summit.

 Rinnert, G.C., Martens, M., Mooney, A., Talbot, J., Rinnert, B. (2017).
 Energetic Alpha: Playful handwriting practice for children.
 Proceedings from IDC 16: ACM SIGCHI International Conference on Interaction Design and Children.
 June 27-30, 2017, Stanford, CA. New York, NY: ACM Digital Library.
+DOI: https://doi.org/10.1145/3078072.3091981

 Peterson-Kemp, A., Fisher, K., Martens, M., & Meyers, E. (2017) “Ray of sunshine happiness gun” and other apps in pursuit of social justice: Teens’ designs from Philadelphia.
 Proceedings from iConference, March 2017, Wuhan, China.
-(Proceedings to come)

 Cooke, N.A., Martens, M. & Junker, B. (2016).
 Dismantling information poverty in cultural production for young people.
 Proceedings of the Association for Information Science and Technology, 53: 1-4.
-Copenhagen, Denmark. doi: 10.1002/pra2.2016.14505301020
+Copenhagen, Denmark.
+DOI: https://doi.org/10.1002/pra2.2016.14505301020

 Conference Proceedings Pre-Kent State